Peel Hunt Believes Centamin (CELTF) Won't Stop Here

 Peel Hunt Believes Centamin (CELTF) Won’t Stop Here

-Centamin has an analyst consensus of Moderate Buy, with a price target consensus of $60.74, implying a 2254.3% upside from current levels.
-In a report issued on July 8, Berenberg Bank also maintained a Buy rating on the stock with a price target.
+Centamin has an analyst consensus of Moderate Buy, with a price target consensus of $60.42, which is a 2241.9% upside from current levels.
+In a report issued on May 20, Berenberg Bank also maintained a Buy rating on the stock with a £1.84 price target.

 See today’s analyst top recommended stocks >>